OpenEvalProject/evals/manuscripts/elife-45946/v2/manuscript.md

 ![Figure 12.](https://cdn.elifesciences.org/articles/45946/elife-45946-fig12-v2.jpg)

-**Figure 12.:** Syt1CKO retinas.Images of control and RodSyt1CKO retinas labeled with antibodies to CtBP2 (ribbons, green) and PKCα (rod bipolar cells, magenta).
+**Figure 12.:** Images of control and RodSyt1CKO retinas labeled with antibodies to CtBP2 (ribbons, green) and PKCα (rod bipolar cells, magenta).
 Boxes within images on the top indicate the boundaries of high magnification images shown below.
 Exemplar rod ribbon-rod bipolar cell dendrite contacts are indicated with arrowheads.
 Scale bars = 10 µm.

 ## Discussion

 Our data demonstrate that Syt1 is the major Ca2+ sensor linking presynaptic Ca2+ and vesicular exocytosis at photoreceptor synaptic ribbon active zones.
 In both rods and cones, Syt1 appears to mediate fast, synchronous release evoked by brief depolarizing stimuli.
 Because the ERG b-wave reflects ON bipolar cell light responses, suppression of the b-wave without changes in the a-wave or photoreceptor ICa in RodSyt1CKO and ConeSyt1CKO retinas suggests that Syt1 also mediates continuous release in darkness in both rods and cones.
 The persistence of IA(Glu) evoked by 25 ms steps in rods lacking Syt1 suggests they may be capable of some slow, Syt1-independent evoked release.
 Spontaneous release also persisted in both rods and cones.

-## Other possible Ca2+ sensors in photoreceptors
+### Other possible Ca2+ sensors in photoreceptors

 Consistent with other synapses where Syt1 has been shown to inhibit spontaneous fusion of vesicles (Kavalali, 2015), the frequency of spontaneous miniature release events increased in rods lacking Syt1 (Figure 7).
 This result supports the hypothesis that Syt1 functions as a clamp of spontaneous fusion and that another Ca2+ sensor, perhaps Doc2, triggers spontaneous release (Courtney et al., 2018; Groffen et al., 2010).
 Syt1-deficient cones did not exhibit a similar increase in frequency suggesting that interactions between Syt1 and other exocytotic proteins differ in rods and cones.